 - If you are in specialized curricula for biochemistry, chemistry or chemical and biomolecular engineering, you need to complete only three semesters of college study (or three years of high school study) in a single non-primary language.
 Consult with your advisor before enrolling in a language.

-- Students who can demonstrate and document a specific language-learning disability may petition for an accommodation, and substitute course work for the foreign language requirement.
+- Students who can demonstrate and document a specific language-learning disability may petition for an accommodation and substitute cultural-based course work for regular language courses.
 Previous and current records of achievement, commentary from previous teachers, and clinical data are generally required to support petitions.
 All petitioners must also be registered with Disability Resources and Educational Services.
-Students who are uncertain if they qualify for a language accommodation should start by meeting with a dean in his or her college or with a DRES counselor, either of whom will help to determine his or her eligibility and explain the various petition requirements, which are also described in detail on the petition form.
+Students who are uncertain if they qualify for a language accommodation should start by meeting their DRES access specialist who will help to determine their eligibility and explain the various petition requirements.